Although I love Japanese food, I do miss crusty bread…

 We didn’t feel the need to talk, only to sit with the moment and enjoy the fruits of the baker’s labor…

-When I enquired about their approach to bread-making, I found that same spirit.
+When I inquired about their approach to bread-making, I found that same spirit.
 They consider baking a craft, like art, and one that takes heart and care to do well.
 Bread can change one’s life.
 Maybe bread can even change the world… Good food is happiness.

 Morning is the best time to before they sell out of their selections.
 They’ll often have a variety: pain aux fruits, pain de mie, etc. It’s all delicious.
 Feel free to stock up; even on the second day, it’s still fresh and satisfying.
 Isn’t that also a sign of good bread?